 Battery Life and Connectivity

 Battery life is easily one of the strongest features of this device.
-With my usage, always-on display off, notifications on, and regularly checking health metrics like steps, stress, and skin temperature, I only needed to charge it twice in two weeks, and even then it wasn’t fully drained.
+With my usage — always-on display off, notifications on, and regularly checking health metrics like steps, stress, and skin temperature, I only needed to charge it twice in two weeks (even then, it wasn’t that fully drained during the recharge).
 This makes it very convenient, especially when traveling, since you don’t have to worry about bringing a charger all the time.
 HUAWEI claims up to 10 days of battery life, and based on my experience, that’s achievable depending on usage.

 Call quality on the watch is also good.
-I was able to take calls directly from the watch when my phone was in my bag, and there were no complaints from the other end in terms of microphone quality.
+Yes, you can make or take calls!
+I was able to take calls directly from the watch while my phone was in my bag, and there were no complaints from the other end in terms of microphone quality.

 Compatibility with iOS is solid.
 The HUAWEI Health app worked without issues during my testing, and most features are accessible as long as you enable the required permissions.